 Have a Positive View of These Meetings

 When I meet with potential or existing insured accounts that have never had a risk management visit, the individuals with who I am meeting may fear that the meeting is just an audit where the loss control rep tears apart the company’s safety program.
-While some loss control reps could have this approach, many insurance companies treat this as a collaborative process.
+While some loss control reps could have this approach, many insurance companies treat these meetings as a collaborative process.

 The goal of the insurance company is to be competitively priced when it comes to quoting insurance policies while also making a profit on the premiums collected.
 It is a misconception that insurance companies are just rolling in profits.
 This is not always the case.